 The New Normal Porch is a project by SACRA for PUSH Buffalo, at 236 Normal Avenue.
 The design of the porch reinterprets and combines many features and details that are common to historic, Victorian-era houses in Buffalo.
-The porch provides four unique decks, which might be shared, or divided, by the two families which will reside inside the house.
-The unique environments of the porch allow for different degrees of protection, shade, privacy and distinction through the use of screens, partial enclosures and decorative elements.
+The porch provides four unique room-like environments across two sides of the house, which might be shared or divided by the two families which will reside inside.
+These unique environments allow for different degrees of weather protection, shade, privacy and distinction through the use of screens, partial enclosures and decorative elements.

 Cabinet Drawer Room

 The Cabinet Drawer Room, a project of the SACRA program, hearkens back to those intricately designed rooms of the past—often known as cabinet rooms— that were intended as places for study and private retreat.
 This version of such a room creates an intimate environment that includes various drawers, compartments, shelving and a classical spinet desk.
 The design of this room also includes variations on features particular to vernacular houses in Buffalo, such as an inverted bay window (turned bookcase), inlay floor and a siding treatment within the interior of the space.